KSP-RO/AJE/GameData/SolverEngines/Readme_SolverEngines.txt

 Note that SolverEngines uses the [KSPAssembly] tag.
 Add this line to your AssemblyInfo.cs file to make KSP aware that your assembly depends on SolverEngines:
 [assembly: KSPAssemblyDependency("SolverEngines", 1, 0)]
+(replacing the two numbers with the major and minor version numbers of the SolverEngine release you are compiling against)

 SolverEngines will also automatically create overheat bars if engineTemp approaches maxEngineTemp, and will set all ModuleAnimateEmissive modules on the part to solver.GetEmissive() each tick.